-Salt dough decorations have a long tradition in many countries.
+Salt dough decorations have a long tradition in the UK and many countries.
 Traditionally it dates back as far as ancient Egyptian times.
-Salt and flour were the most common ingredients, and so they began to experiment, making sculptures and trinkets.
+Salt and flour were the most common ingredients, and so they began to experiment, making sculptures, trinkets and salt dough ornaments.

-It’s a great and easy craft session at home, allowing children to come up with all manner of creations.
-The ingredients for the salt dough can be bought in every supermarket and they are really cheap.
+Salt dough is the basis of a great and easy craft session at home, allowing children to come up with all manner of creations.
+The ingredients for the salt dough recipe can be bought in every supermarket and they are really cheap.
 The dough is easy to prepare and the creations last a really long time.
 Once baked or dried, they can be nicely painted and used in many different ways.

-To make salt dough you just need a few ingredients, though a fair amount of each one.
+To make salt dough you just need a few ingredients, though a fair amount of each one depending on your salt dough creations plan.

-1 Mix together salt and flour.
+Mix together salt and flour.
 You want a ratio of one part salt and two parts flour.
-For making just a few little objects with your kids, one cup salt and two cups flour should be enough.
+For making just a few little salt dough creations with your kids, one cup salt and two cups flour should be enough.
 If you want to prepare more, just increase the number of cups proportionally.

 You can add in liquid food colouring to colour the salt dough.
 Some extra flour might be needed to get the consistency right.

-Once you’ve made your salt dough creations, you can bake them in the oven to make them set.
-Once baked, they will harden and can be painted and decorated!
+Once you’ve formed your salt dough, you can cook the creations in the oven to make them set.
+Once baked, they will harden and can be painted and decorated after they cooled down!

-Baking time depends on the thickness of the dough.
+The baking time for salt dough depends on the thickness of the dough.
 In general you need to bake the salt dough creations over two hours on a temperature no higher than 120°C. As you’re baking it keep checking your creations.
-Overcooking could lead to bubbles or cracks.
+Overcooking the salt dough creations could lead to bubbles or cracks.

-After cooling out the salt dough crafts are ready for painting.
+After cooling out the salt dough creations are ready for painting.

-If you don’t have an oven (like in a nursery), you can also just wait until it dries out over time.
-This will definitely take a couple of days until it’s dry enough to apply paint on the crafts.
+If you don’t have an oven (like in a nursery), you can also just wait until the salt dough dries out over time.
+This salt dough recipe works for no bake as well.
+It will take a couple of days until it’s dry enough to apply paint on the crafts.

-You can, but you need to be careful and only microwave for about 10 seconds each time to not get bubbles in the dough.
+You can microwave salt dough, but you need to be careful and only microwave it for about 10 seconds each time.
+This is how you can avoid to get bubbles in the dough.

 After the salt dough creations have cooled down, you and your little ones can enjoy the fun bit of painting the creations.
 Poster paint works best.
 If your kids are younger you may have or want to buy finger paint, which is easy to use for the kids and lots of fun!